Rare events and disorder control the brittle yielding of well-annealed amorphous solids: Discussions

 The above picture corresponds to a ``weak-disorder'' regime in which fluctuations of the local yield stress are relatively small.
 Disorder is nonetheless crucial because it allows the spontaneous, albeit extremely rare, presence of a large soft region.
 Disorder also gives rise to the intermittent behavior during shear banding shown in Fig.~\ref{fig:during_yielding}.
-For larger disorder strength (less stable glasses) the shear-band propagation should take more complex paths to avoid strong pinning sites where the local yield stress may be high.
+For larger disorder strength (less stable glasses) the shear-band propagation should take more complex paths due to the stronger nonuniformity of the material: strong pinning sites where the local yield stress may be high must be avoided while the presence of additional soft spots~\cite{richard2020predicting} may be used.
 The propagating shear band may then need to deform substantially to go through the softest regions which are no longer exactly at its tips~\cite{ozawa2020role}.
-Finally, when the disorder strength becomes really large we anticipate that the presence of too many strong pinning sites will eventually prevent the formation of a well-defined system-spanning shear band, resulting in ductile yielding where the physical picture based on rare defects breaks down.
-The role of disorder is largely neglected in arguments based on continuum elasticity~\cite{moorcroft2013criteria,barlowductile}.
+What happens for still larger disorder is unclear and will be the focus of a subsequent work.
+It has been argued that the sharp stress drop cannot be replaced by an overshoot in this regime, but only by a monotonously increasing behavior.
+The reason is that a long-wavelength linear instability is generated whenever the stress-strain curve displays a continuous overshoot and could then lead to a brittle yielding~\cite{moorcroft2013criteria,barlowductile,fielding2021yielding}.
+(For well-annealed samples, this linear instability is preempted by the discontinuity triggered by the rare events studied here; in fact the discontinuous stress jump appears for a strictly positive slope of the stress-strain curve).
+This argument however does not take into account that disorder can pin the propagation of the instability and hence preserve a continuous overshoot behavior question.
+This open question deserves further numerical and analytical studies~\cite{richard2021finite}.